 In 2010, he created The NBAGeek as an exercise to keep his coding skills sharp and to satisfy his curiosity about whether Kevin Love really was the best power forward since "the other Kevin".
 As an amateur economist, he believes that sound analysis will find you answers in many areas of life, and basketball is one of them.

-It is his mission to turn Boxscore Geeks into the premiere website for advanced sports statistics and analysis.
+It is his mission to turn Boxscore Geeks into the premiere website for NBA statistics and analysis.

 Chief Scientist, Evil Sith Lord